 The bridge links San Francisco, California to Marin County.

-But failed to save the lives of 11 others.
+The safety net failed to save the lives of 11 workers on the bridge.

 In today’s money it would cost a little over $600 million.